 Definition

 The Double Ratchet Algorithm is the engine that gives modern secure messengers their per-message key freshness.
 After two parties establish an initial shared secret, the Double Ratchet derives a brand-new key for every single message so that earlier keys cannot be recomputed from later ones.
-The name comes from its two interlocking mechanisms, the symmetric-key ratchet and the Diffie-Hellman ratchet.
+The name comes from its two interlocking mechanisms — the symmetric-key ratchet and the Diffie-Hellman ratchet — and from the defining property of a ratchet: it turns forward, never backward.

 The two ratchets

 The symmetric-key ratchet advances a chain key through a key derivation function (KDF) for each message, producing a unique message key and then discarding the old chain key.
-Because the old key is deleted, a captured device cannot decrypt already-sent messages, this is forward secrecy.
-But a symmetric ratchet alone cannot recover from compromise, so the Diffie-Hellman ratchet runs alongside it: parties periodically attach a fresh DH public key to their messages, and each new exchange feeds a root chain that reseeds the sending and receiving chains with entropy an attacker cannot predict.
+Because the old key is deleted, a captured device cannot decrypt already-sent messages — this is forward secrecy.
+But a symmetric ratchet alone cannot recover from compromise: an attacker who steals the current chain key can wind it forward just as legitimately as the owner.
+So the Diffie-Hellman ratchet runs alongside it: parties periodically attach a fresh DH public key to their messages, and each new exchange feeds a root chain that reseeds the sending and receiving chains with entropy an attacker cannot predict.

 Forward secrecy and break-in recovery